pyrddlgym-project/pyRDDLGym-jax/README.md

 ## Running from the Command Line

-A basic run script is provided to run JaxPlan on any domain in ``rddlrepository`` from the install directory of JaxPlan:
+A basic run script is provided to run JaxPlan on any domain in ``rddlrepository`` from the install directory of pyRDDLGym-jax:

 ```shell
 python -m pyRDDLGym_jax.examples.run_plan <domain> <instance> <method> <episodes>